department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-benefit-allowance-rates.md

 ---
 <div class="va-introtext">

-View current benefit rates that may apply to you if you qualify for an automobile or clothing allowance or a Medal of Honor pension.
+View 2019 benefit rates that may apply to you if you qualify for an automobile or clothing allowance or a Medal of Honor pension.

 </div>